lvthillo/ansible-centos7-kubespray/README.md

-# vmware-local-kubernetes
+# ansible-centos7-kubespray

-Local setup of Kubernetes using VMware Fusion, ansible and Kubespray
+Ansible playbook to configure prerequisites for Kubespray on CentOS7